AthanorLabs/atomic-swap/README.md

 3. Case where Bob locks monero, but never claims his ether from the contract

 Upon Refund/Claim by either side, they reveal the secret to the counterparty, which *always* guarantees that the counteryparty can claim the locked funds on ethereum.

+### Contributions

+If you'd like to contribute, feel free to fork the repo and make a pull request.
+Please make sure the CI is passing - you can run `make build`, `make lint`, and `make test` to make sure the checks pass locally.

+### Donations

+The work on this project is done in our free time.
+If you'd like to donate, you can send XMR to the following address: 48WX8KhD8ECgnRBonmDdUecGt8LtQjjesDRzxAjj7tie4CdhtqeBjSLWHhNKMc52kWayq365czkN3MV62abQobTcT1Xe6xC